acl-services/paprika/.changeset/sweet-steaks-do.md

 ---
-"@paprika/breadcrumbs": patch
+"@paprika/breadcrumbs": minor
 ---

-Support using any custom component/element as Breadcrumbs.Link
+- Support using any custom component/element as Breadcrumbs.Link
+- Remove the arrow icon